oracle/docker-images/OracleWebLogic/samples/12213-coherence-domain-in-image-wdt/README.md

-Example Image with a WLS Domain
+Sample Image with a WLS Domain and Coherence
 ===============================

 This sample demonstrates how to create a WLS 12.2.1.3 domain with a Coherence cluster with WDT and run it inside docker containers.
 The sample also includes a Coherence proxy server that runs inside the domain, along with a proxy client to access a Coherence cache.
 The image created in this sample can also be used to create a domain using Kubernetes.
 For more information on WDT, refer to https://github.com/oracle/weblogic-deploy-tooling.
 For more information on using WebLogic on Kubernetes, see https://github.com/oracle/weblogic-kubernetes-operator.

-### WDT Model File and Archive
+### WDT Model File and Property Files

 The image created in this sample, using WDT, has both the WebLogic binary home and domain home.
 The WDT input file, `cohDomain.yaml`, describes the configuration of the domain, which specifies a WebLogic dynamic cluster with a maximum of